 (2) All persons so appointed or engaged shall hold their offices and continue in their employment during the pleasure of the Trust.

-15. Application of Financial Administration and Audit Act 1985
+15. Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Trust and its operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Trust and its operations.

 (2) A copy of the annual report of the Trust shall be furnished to the Senate at the same time as it is submitted to the Minister.

 [Section 15 inserted by No. 98 of 1985 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 16. Teaching hospitals on reserve